immanuelfodor/laptop-headphone-control/README.md

 - When the mic volume is set to lower than 100% in the OS volume settings, the volume of the button click can be below the trigger's threshold.
 You should always set it to 100% to overcome this issue.
 - My service settings might not suit your needs with a different headphone and/or laptop.
 If you want to tune the trigger's threshold (`-t`) or the interval of the recording (`--segment`), you can now only do it in the `headphonebc@.service` file.
 Run the `remove` and `install` commands in this order to apply any changes to the service.
 It is advisable to run the command after the `ExecStart=` key in a separate console window for testing purposes, and then only copy the perfect settings back to apply as a service.
-- As the mic input is used to determine clicks, I accidentally found out that a sneeze also counts as a click :grinning: You can also mute/unmute the sound by blowing directly into the mic.
+- As the mic input is used to determine clicks, I accidentally found out that a sneeze also counts as a click :grinning: You can also mute/unmute the sound by blowing directly into the mic _(fun)_.
 - As the service is run by `systemd`, the environment is different from your user's env.
 This is why muting equals to ~6% of volume (at least on my laptop), and unmuting restores the original volume with ~1-3% difference than the original volume.
 If you want complete silence, look into the `headphonebc.sh` file.
 - It would be nice to create an AUR package from this repo.